Custom Training Solutions

 Example:

-Deeper multimodal analysis assesses voice, timing, and gestures in role-plays or demos, highlighting strengths and precise improvement moments with time-stamped markers.
+AI-assisted coaching provides a deeper analysis by assessing voice, timing, and gestures in role-plays or demonstrations.
+The system highlights strengths and specific moments for improvement with time-stamped markers.

 Fairness and Consistency